kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

     }
 ```

-### Waiting for READY event
+### Waiting for a READY Event

-In some cases user will be interested to wait until ready event is recieved and only then to continue
+In some cases, the end user will want to wait until the ready event is recieved and only then to continue.

 - Example: Listen to Ready State Event